killica/Cinema/README.md

 ![filter](https://github.com/user-attachments/assets/23a1b6a8-3b6f-4845-be2d-657bd60ab6cc)

 The program operates on a straightforward principle: when it runs, it examines data from the database and compares the end times of film projections with the current system time (Java system time).
 If it determines that a projection has ended, the status of the projection or reservation is set to 0 (inactive).
 If a film has no active projections, its status is also set to 0.
 When a new projection is added, its status is set back to 1.

-# Presentation
-Presentation of the project is available [here](https://shorturl.at/ChHRy).